 FamilyTreeDNA is one of many companies offering home genealogical DNA testing.
 The industry has been growing significantly over the last few years, but FamilyTreeDNA is one of the pioneers.
-Their competitors include 23andMe, Ancestry.com, HomeDNA, and Living DNA.
+Their competitors include 23andMe, Ancestry.com,

 Founded in 2000 by Bennett Greenspan, Max Blankfield and Jim Warren, FamilyTreeDNA has a rich history in genealogy.
 In 2010 they created their first autosomal DNA testing product, Family Finder.
 Before that, they have been offering more advanced Y-DNA and mtDNA tests for exploring parental and maternal lines.